int19h/jbomohi/dict/tersu'imei/comments.md

 do so with this word and our current grammar.
 You are talking about the resultant mass itself.
 It is as simples as that.

+## 2016-02-04T12:24:33Z — Ilmen (comment 2727, on definition 63709, in reply to 2723)

+Re: n-somes versus cardinalities

+krtisfranks wrote:
+> I suggest that you use the term "terbrimei" or something of the like for the expression of the idea of arity.

+Well I like "terbrimei", so I'll probably make it a synonym of "tersu'imei", so that people can choose the one they prefer.
+I'm unclear on what a {tersu'i} is actually; according to some it's just a number (the number of the argument place).
+That's the kind of situation where having official usage examples along with the official gismu definition would have been very helpful.
+When I created the word {tersu'imei}, I was needing a Lojban word for this meaning and had a hard time finding an appropriate letter string, so I've ended up with {tersu'imei}.

+As for {mei}, the x1 is now considered to be a plural, and not a mass/gunma (see the BPFK section for cmavo), so you can say "lo gerku cu ci mei" ("the dogs are threesome").

+mi'e la .ilmen. mu'o